rajeshpleti/SITHARAMA/elysiumanalytics.md

 1. looker creation dashboards

 * Creating A New Dashboard in Elysium Analytics
-* adding new tiles to dashboard
+* Adding new tiles to dashboard
 * Looker Explore window to discover new insights
 * Select the fields and  filters for your query tile’s
 * Configure your visualization options